 How does Whaling work, and why are you targeted?

 Most of the targets are usually businessmen, entrepreneurs, CEOs, and corporate employees.
-The targets are usually business specific and attacks are planned for the purpose of obtaining any sensitive information about the activities of an organization.
+The targets are usually business-specific, and attacks are planned to obtain sensitive information about an organization’s activities.

-These kinds of socially engineered attacks are very difficult to identify and people usually end up giving data to such scammers.
+These kinds of socially engineered attacks are very difficult to identify, and people usually end up giving data to such scammers.
 The scammer sends a personalized email from an address you may be familiar with.
-The scammer may mimic to be your boss or another friendly organization.
+The scammer may pretend to be your boss or another friendly organization.
 Or he/she may mimic as your financial consultant or your lawyer.
-The content of the email is mostly attention seeking so that you may reply promptly and there is the least chance of them getting caught.
+The content of the email is mostly attention-seeking so that you may reply promptly, and there is the least chance of them getting caught.

-The email might require you to transfer some money as a payment to a due bill or it may ask you for some company data that is required at a head office.
-Or it may ask personal details about the employees of the organization.
+The email might require you to transfer money to pay a bill, or it may ask for company data required at the head office.
+Or it may ask for personal details about the organization’s employees.

 The scammer or the attacker has already researched you to create a personalized email for you.
 And the research may be based on your online activities or upon any information obtained from other sources.
-Whaling emails just seem normal and perfect and that is the only reason people fall into the trap.
+Whaling emails just seem normal and perfect, and that is the only reason people fall for them.
 The names, logos, and other information used in the email may be real or not.
-But it is presented in such a way that normal people cannot mark a difference between these emails.
+But it is presented in such a way that normal people cannot distinguish between these emails.

-Also, the email address of the sender or the website mentioned is similar to someone you may know.
+Also, the sender’s email address or the website mentioned is similar to someone you may know.
 The attachments may or may not be malicious.
 The sole purpose of these scams is to convince you that the email is completely normal and requires urgent action.
-And when you follow the instructions in the email, you end up leaking out some confidential data to an unauthorized person or website.
+And when you follow the instructions in the email, you end up disclosing confidential data to an unauthorized person or website.

 How to stay protected from Whaling attacks